| Pertile was born on 9 November 1885

 La Gioconda, Padua for Carmen, Bologna's Comunale welcomed

-him as Cavaradossi on the 30th of November, in a cast that
+him as Cavaradossi on November 30th, in a cast that

 included Tina Poli Randaccio and José Segura Tallien.
 To end